Last Updated on April 22, 2022 by Lee Burnett, DO, FAAFP

-The following paper by Mark E. Clasen, MD, Ph.D., Mary L. Budzak, MD, Carla M. Clasen, MPH, BSN and Willian N. Tindall, Ph.D. launches an occasional series of e-publications on subject matter of the National Conferences on Primary Health Care Access:
+The following paper by Mark E. Clasen, MD, Ph.D., Mary L. Budzak, MD, Carla M. Clasen, MPH, BSN, and Willian N. Tindall, Ph.D. launches an occasional series of e-publications on the subject matter of the National Conferences on Primary Health Care Access:

 The authors assessed that the economic impact of closing a family medicine residency and outpatient center in Dayton, Ohio, has cost this community $17,451,000 annually.
 This cost is the sum of loss of revenue from graduate medical education (GME) Medicare payments to a teaching hospital with residencies, and the absorbed costs from increases in emergency department (ED) visits.
 The authors argue the displacement of a cost-effective family medicine health center and residency placed an economic burden on an area ill-equipped to absorb and afford it, and this impacted negatively on the health of a community.

 The greater Dayton, Ohio, area once enjoyed the benefits of a 500+ bed teaching hospital, St. Elizabeth Medical Center, and its integrated family medicine health center (Hopeland) and residency program.
 For 122 years, St. Elizabeth Medical Center, and for 30 years, Hopeland, served as medical homes for thousands of greater Dayton area families considered as either “urban poor” or as “high risk.”